All Products

 FAQ

-The error message indicates that a Java Database Connectivity (JDBC) exception occurs.
-In this case, you must check the username, password, and permissions of the account for JDBC.
-Alternatively, you can use a privileged account to test connectivity.
+This error indicates a Java Database Connectivity (JDBC) exception.
+Verify the account, password, and permissions for JDBC, or use a privileged account to test the connection.